 My aim as a therapist is to guide you through what at times can be a difficult journey, offering you confidential, non-judgemental and accepting space to explore whatever brought you to counselling.
-You might feel overwhelmed by a recent loss or your anxiety or depression might be preventing you doing things that you normally enjoyed.
-Counselling can help you to feel less stressed, feeling more connected with others and yourself and rediscover the joys in life again.

 I believe that we are all unique individuals and that the most important thing in counselling is the therapeutic relationship.
 Feeling connected gives meaning and purpose in life.
 I understand how difficult it is to find the right therapist.
 To allow yourself to be vulnerable takes a real courage.

 WHAT HAVE MY CLIENTS SAID SO FAR:

 "Denisa provides a calm and safe environment for our sessions in her home which has allowed me to be able to talk about my worries without fear of judgement.
 She is always attentive and provides insights without putting words into my mouth.
 I am very thankful to have reached out to her for my first experience with therapy."
 (D.A.)

 "You helped me to understand myself better.
 Thank you."
 (W.T.)